MeyerPerin-Foundation/sk-vision-py/README.md

-# sk-vision-py
+# Vision plugin for the Microsoft Semantic Kernel

-Semantic Kernel Python native plugin to use the OpenAI vision API while it's not available in the Semantic Kernel itself.
+The code in this repository provides a simple Python interface to connect the [OpenAI Vision API](https://platform.openai.com/docs/guides/vision) to the [Microsoft Semantic Kernel](https://github.com/microsoft/semantic-kernel/).

 # Requirements